 - Is Tacoma, Washington, safe?
 Yes, there are plenty of safe neighborhoods in Tacoma.
 Even though Tacoma crime was bad for a short stint, crime has decreased throughout the city in the past few months.

 - Is Tacoma safer than Seattle?
 Tacoma is generally safer than Seattle overall but can be more dangerous in certain areas.

 - What is the crime rate in Tacoma?
 The crime rate in Tacoma is 6,351 per 100k people.

 As with any city, crime is present; however, the city of Tacoma has decreased crime since the police department implemented crime reduction plans.
 Practicing safety measures also goes a long way toward protecting your family.
-Once you find your dream Tacoma home call All Ready Moving at 360-507-2447 for a free moving estimate.
+Once you find your dream Tacoma home call the best Tacoma moving company at 360-507-2447 for a free moving estimate.
 We can help you save on your Tacoma moving costs while relieving the stress relocation entails.